ManuelDeLeon/viewmodel-explorer/README.md

 ViewModel Explorer
 ==================

 This is a side panel with all the view models in your application.
-You get this package when you add ViewModel:

-meteor add manuel:viewmodel
+meteor add manuel:viewmodel-explorer